Click here for a .pdf version of the MS School Code of Conduct

 - I will be in the proper place at the proper time.

 - I will be respectful of school property and the property of others.

 - I will conduct myself in a safe manner.

 - I will keep my hands, feet and objects to myself.

 - I will keep a proper voice level and only use polite words.

 - I will treat classmates, teachers and staff members with respect.

 When students follow the school rules, they feel good about themselves, learn more and may earn extra privileges.
-They may also earn positive notes home, Positive Paws, and the Star Student Award.
+They may also earn positive notes home and the Star Student Award.

 Running in the school is not allowed.
 Students will be expected to enter and leave the building in an orderly, quiet, and safe manner, using their assigned door.
 They are also expected to walk to activities in a line as directed by their teacher.
 Disruptive items, including, but not limited to toys, electronic games and sports equipment should not be brought to school.